 - Willis' habitual "Saaaaaaaaaay what?" would qualify as well.

-- Christmas Episode: Two of them; the first was also a Clip Show.
+- Christmas Episode: Two of them: "Retrospective" (which was also a Clip Show) and "Santa's Helper".

 - Cloudcuckoolander: Aunt Sophia.

 - Compressed Vice: Kimberly's bulimia in Season 8.

 - Continuity Nod: In the Season 7 episode "Tonsils", Arnold and Mr. Drummond reference Arnold's appendectomy from Season 2.

 - Corporal Punishment: One episode in the first season centered around Mr. Drummond saying he'd have to spank Arnold for dropping "water bombs" off the penthouse balcony.
 Willis protests that he should spank Arnold because he's a blood relative, and the only people to ever spank them were their deceased parents.
 Much to Arnold's shock, Willis actually does it, but he's not particularly thrilled about it.

 - The Couch